DanielChronlund/DCToolbox/README.md

 <b>Install-Module DCToolbox</b>

-If you already have it, update to the latestversion:
+If you already have it, update to the latest version:

 <b>Update-Module DCToolbox</b>